 AMH and FSH are important for fertility, but placing too much emphasis can be misleading.

-The limitations of AMH and FSH tests are overcome by another fertility tests known as AFC scan.
+The limitations of AMH and FSH tests are overcome by other fertility tests known as AFC scan.

 Egg Quality Diet